wp-plugins/charitable/readme.txt

 = Accept credit card donations =

-By coupling Charitable with our [Stripe extension](https://wpcharitable.com/extensions/charitable-stripe?utm_campaign=readme&utm_medium=description_tab&utm_content=credit-card-donations), you can accept credit card donations directly on your website.
+By coupling Charitable with our **[Stripe extension](https://wpcharitable.com/extensions/charitable-stripe?utm_campaign=readme&utm_medium=description_tab&utm_content=credit-card-donations)**, you can accept credit card donations directly on your website.
 Improve your donor conversion rates by keeping them on your website instead of redirecting them to PayPal.

-Want to use a different payment gateway? [https://wpcharitable.com/support?utm_campaign=readme&utm_medium=description_tab&utm_content=credit-card-donations](Let us know).
+Want to use a different payment gateway?
+[Let us know](https://wpcharitable.com/support?utm_campaign=readme&utm_medium=description_tab&utm_content=credit-card-donations).

 = Skip the transaction fees =